robschaap242/electricai/README.md

 #####Customer

-######/customer/list
+<code>/customer/list</code>

- - Get all the customers listed in the database
+Get all the customers listed in the database

-## Left to do

-- SQLLite autoincrement table fix, date fixes
+ <code>/customer/list/:id</code>

+Get specific customer and associated tracking information

+<code>/csr/list/:id </code>

+Get all the tracking data for a specific customer service rep

+<code>/dash/list/</code>

+List of people and current step, sorted by priority

+<code>/dash/track:[customer_id, step_id, date, csr]</code>

+Post a step for tracking given a customer

+## todo list

-- better - any - error handling for posts
+- error handling for posts
-- dates dates dates
-- readme, routes and other stuff
-- sql script file
-- setup postman
+- testing mocha
-- why filehandler again?